chgonzaga1/Cyber-Security-Notes/networking/Address Network Protocol.md

 Let's take a look of a screenshot
 Through the use of Wireshark, we can take a closer look of what's going on during a ARP request.

+The screenshot shows how Wireshark displays a packet using two different views.
+The top panel shows the human-readable, decoded information, like the source and destination MAC addresses, the protocol type (IPv4), and the higher level protocol layers such as TCP and TLS.
+The bottom panel shows the raw packet bytes, which are the actual binary data captured on the wire.
+These bytes are represented in hexadecimal.
+The destination MAC, source MAC, and EtherType (0800 for IPv4) in the bottom panel directly match the decoded fields in the top panel.
+In other words, the top panel explains what the packet means, and the bottom panel shows what the packet actually looks like in raw form.

 ![TCP Dump 1](https://github.com/chgonzaga1/Cyber-Security-Notes/blob/main/networking/images/tcpdump1.png)